radshag/PhoneGap-Geofencing/legacy/README.md

 2. Drag and drop the DGGeofencing.h and DGGeofencing.m files from the DGGeofencing folder in Finder to your Plugins folder in XCode.
 3. Add the .js files to your `www` folder on disk, and add reference(s) to the .js files using <script> tags in your html file(s)

-    <script type="text/javascript" src="/js/plugins/DGGeofencing.js"></script>
+    <script type="text/javascript" src="/js/plugins/Geofencing.js"></script>

-4. Add new entry with name `DGGeofencing` and value `DGGeofencing` to `Plugins` in `config.xml`
+4. Add new entry with key `DGGeofencing` and value `DGGeofencing` to `Plugins` in `Cordova.plist/Cordova.plist`

 ## INCLUDED FUNTIONS ##

 DGGeofencing.js contains the following functions:

-1. initCallbackForRegionMonitoring - Initializes the PhoneGap Plugin callback.
-2. startMonitoringRegion - Starts monitoring a region.
+1. addRegion - Adds a new region to be monitored.
-3. stopMonitoringRegion - Clears an existing region from being monitored.
+2. removeRegion - Clears an existing region from being monitored.
-4. getWatchedRegionIds - Returns a list of currently monitored region identifiers.
+3. getWatchedRegionIds - Returns a list of currently monitored region identifiers.
-5. startMonitoringSignificantLocationChanges - Starts monitoring significant location changes.
+4. startMonitoringSignificantLocationChanges - Starts monitoring significant location changes.
-6. stopMonitoringSignificantLocationChanges - Stops monitoring significant location changes.
+5. stopMonitoringSignificantLocationChanges - Stops monitoring significant location changes.

 ## PLUGIN CODE EXAMPLE ##

-To add a new region to be monitored use the DGGeofencing startMonitoringRegion function.
+To add a new region to be monitored use the DGGeofencing addRegion function.
 The parameters are:

 1. fid - String - This is a unique identifier.
-2. latitude - String - latitude of the region.
+2. radius - Integer - Specifies the radius in meters of the region.
-3. longitude - String - latitude of the region.
+3. latitude - String - latitude of the region.
-4. radius - Integer - Specifies the radius in meters of the region.
+4. longitude - String - latitude of the region.

 Example:

-	var params = [location.id, location.location.lat, location.location.lng, "10", "3"];
+    var params = {"fid": location.id, "radius": 15, "latitude": location.lat, "longitude": location.lng};
+	console.log(params);
+	DGGeofencing.addRegion(
+		params,
+		function(result) {
+			console.log("add success");
+      	},
-	DGGeofencing.startMonitoringRegion(params, function(result) {}, function(error) {
+      	function(error) {
 	  		alert("failed to add region");
-	});
+      	}
+	);

 To remove an existing region use the DGGeofencing removeRegion function.
 The parameters are: